Material Issue 4 Supporting the Active Role of Women, Youth and Seniors across the Group and in Society

 Seven & i Holdings is assisting people with disabilities to demonstrate their abilities at their workplaces based on its commitment to providing an environment where everyone can play an active role.
 To this end, all operating companies consult with employees with disabilities to determine the workplaces, jobs and working hours that are suitable in consideration of the level and details of their disability and their own preferences.
 In this way, people with disabilities work in various divisions.

 In recruitment, we coordinate with special-needs schools to provide onsite training in stores and participate in job interviews organized by local employment agencies and partner with vocational schools.
 Furthermore, all Group companies are provided with the Seven & i Holdings Normalization Support Guide, which contains basic knowledge and practical recruitment methods when employing people with disabilities, to ensure that all people who are responsible for recruitment and education at Group companies are aware of considerations regarding disabilities and that they implement them.

 With the birthrate declining, society aging, and the working-age population decreasing, SEJ is creating employment opportunities for seniors who want to work.
 The company actively participates in joint company presentations on senior employment held by municipalities and promotes the hiring of seniors.
 For people concerned about working at a convenience store, SEJ strives to provide detailed information and maintain conditions that are conducive to working with confidence.
-The company also provides training for seniors and non-Japanese people to give them support.
+The company provides training not only for seniors but also for foreign students and non-Japanese employees to give them support.